ResetXPDR/DynamicLOD-ResetXPDR/README.md

 - If the MobiFlight Module is not installed or outdated, MSFS also has to be stopped.
 - If you have duplicate MobiFlight Modules installed, in either your official or community folders, the utility may display 0 value Sim Values and otherwise not function.
 Remove the duplicate versions, rerun the utility installer and it should now work.
 - Do not run the Installer as Admin!
+- If you wish to retain your settings for an update version, do NOT uninstall first, as that deletes all app files, including the config file.
+Just run the installer, select update and your settings will be retained.
 - For Auto-Start either your FSUIPC7.ini or EXE.xml (MSFS) is modified.
 The Installer does not create a Backup.
 - The utility may be blocked by Windows Security or your AV-Scanner, try if unblocking and/or setting an Exception helps (for the whole Folder)
 - The Installation-Location is fixed to %appdata%\DynamicLOD_ResetEdition (your Users AppData\Roaming Folder) and can't be changed.